flarialmc/mumble/README.md

 ## 🌐 Step 3: Create a Mumble Link Server

 You can set up a Mumble server using [GuildBit.com](https://guildbit.com).
-A detailed guide will be added soon. :pencil:
+After creation, share the `Direct Link` provided with your friends.
+They need to open this through their browser. :pencil:

 ---